 In Project 1, I developed an algorithm that allowed a user to retrieve a solution of any n by n crossword puzzle.
 At first glance, this project seemed rather difficult and tedious.
 It seemed like an almost never-ending mind game, but the recursive solution turned out to be a lot easier than I thought.

 To describe my solution, I thought of multiple different ways to approach this problem.
 One way I thought of was the direct approach and to label each box with an x and a y coordinate.
 This would be used to determine which location we are currently on.
 While I was thinking about this solution, I thought of an even better solution.
 After looking at a board of 3 by 3 squares for a long time, I tried out to do some division and modular arithmetic.
 I labeled each box of the 3 by 3 with a number in row by row order from 0 to 8.
-Then I found out that if we computed the current location of the square we were in and divided it by 3, in this example, we would get the number of the row based on the integer division that java uses.
+Then I found out that if we computed the current location of the square we were in and divided it by 3, in this example, we would get the number of the row based on the integer division that Java uses.
 For example, let’s say the location we were currently on was 5, which would correspond to row 2 in a 3 by 3 square, we would divide 5 by 3 using integer division and get 2.
 As for columns, if we took 5 and mod that number by 3, we would 2, which correctly represents the number for the column of this location.
 As such using this small algorithm, I was easily able to search through the square.
 Throughout, the program, while I would try to fit a word into a row or a column, I did a brute force on each square in the board trying all possible letters from A through Z. Then I would use MyDictionary.java to do a searchPrefix() on the current StringBuilder.
 Based on the output of this method, I would have to decide if I needed to backtrack on the current square and try a new letter in the square or backtrack more than one block and try a new letter in the previous square.
 I keep doing this until I find a possible solution.

 As for the implementation of the DLB, I am currently unable to get it to work and am not sure of what the problem is.
 I am positive that my add and searchPrefix methods are implemented in a seemingly correct form.
 In the add method, I append an end of character symbol to each string that gets added.
 This is used in the search prefix method to determine if a given word is a prefix or if it is a word in the dictionary itself.